 Explores the causes and consequences of international migration, how governments regulate it, and how it transforms our ideas of citizenship.
 Migrants contribute to their native and adopted lands, but also exacerbate inequality, enflame nationalist sentiments, and carry with them values and attitudes that may threaten existing sociocultural and political orders.
-Prerequisite: junior status or consent.
 Offered on demand.

-353 Globalization and Its Discontents (4)
+353 Globalization and Its Discontents (4) S

-The theoretical, political, economic, and institutional foundations and practices of free trade are studied.
-Case studies are developed by students from Internet data on the issues and stakeholders in the globalization debate and the impact of their activities.
-Included among these are human rights, environment, and labor groups; the World Bank; the World Trade Organization; and global corporation.
+Studies the theoretical, political, economic, and institutional foundations and practices of free trade.
+Students develop case studies from Internet data on the issues and stakeholders in the globalization debate and the impact of their activities.
+Included among these are human rights, environmental, and labor groups; the World Bank; the World Trade Organization; and global corporation.
+Offered in selected Winter Sessions.